How to Find the Best Therapist for You

 “If you have someone in mind that you’d like to see, call them and ask questions before making an appointment,” Dr. Hutto says.

 Questions such as, “What types of therapy do you offer, or what disorders do you specialize in?” can lead you in the right direction.
-The focus should be on finding a counselor that has experience dealing with the issue you are dealing with, be it trauma, anxiety, relationships or something else.

 A preliminary phone consultation can be helpful in determining whether you and your potential therapist are a personality match, but Dr. Hutto warns that a perfect connection is not always conducive to effective therapy.
 Being able to talk about difficult topics together is more important than simply finding that person nice or friendly.
 You want to feel heard and respected, but sometimes you might be challenged.

 “For therapy to be effective, it’s going to be uncomfortable at times,” Dr. Hutto says.
-“The therapist you need is someone who you’re able to open up to, not necessarily someone you want to hang out with.”
+“The therapist you need is someone you’re able to open up to, not necessarily someone you want to hang out with.”

 3. Make an appointment and try it out.